Steve-Fenton/stevefenton.co.uk/src/pages/blog/2019/09/easily-collect-audit-history-on-sql-server-tables.md

 A big thanks to Dave Beaumont for the code review for the samples in this article.

-For the purposes of the example, we’ll use the following table definition.
-It’s just a Tenant table.
+For the purposes of the example, we'll use the following table definition.
+It's just a Tenant table.
 Each Tenant record has an Id, Title, Updated date and time (UTC), and an author.

 ```sql
 CREATE TABLE [dbo].[tblTenant] (